Rowan1224/project-x/Documentation.md

 *customer must login for order
 *updating number not handled in good way..if one want to update the phone number we have to send the otp to the previous number to change the number..but for now it was not handled.
+*If the cart is empty,checkout should not work.

 ** Customer Create Orders